 Ad-lib, v. – This staple of comedy and improvisational theater appears this year.
 However, there is an older adverbial use of ad-lib in music, extending a musical phrase and introducing variation as the musician sees fit.
 Short for Latin ad libitum, literally: according to pleasure

 Bagel, n. – A hard ring-shaped bread roll was first mentioned in the dictionary, spelled beigel.
 The dictionary also has an 1892 citation for Beuglich.
 The word is from the Yiddish beygel, ultimately from Old High German boug ring.

 Chai, n. – This entry, first cited in 1919, was marked as military slang for tea.
-However, there is the older word, cha, from the Mandarin word for tea, whose English use dates to the early 17th century.
+However, the older word, cha, is from the Mandarin word for tea, whose English use dates to the early 17th century.
 Today, the word is commonly applied to a sweetened brew of spiced tea, especially those made in India.

 Copacetic, n. – This Americanism term for “fine, excellent” was first found in print in 1919.